luarvic/click2approve/README.md

   count.
 - Capture electronic-signature evidence for sign tasks, including legal name, signature strokes, IP address, and browser data on completed tasks.
-- Maintain a user profile with display name, avatar, dark-mode preference, and email notification preferences.
+- Maintain a user profile with display name, avatar, reusable signature, and email notification preferences.
 - Notify requesters and assignees by email when email delivery is enabled, including account, task, cancellation, deletion, and review notifications.
 - Expose product edition and capability metadata so the shared UI can hide or